How to Migrate Your Website From Joomla to WordPress in 5 Steps

 Prepare the following three things for the migration from Joomla to WordPress:

 - Web hosting.
 It’s the service responsible for powering a website.
-Choose a hosting provider with high uptime, reliable performance, a great value for the price, and a user-friendly control panel.
+Choose a hosting provider with high uptime, reliable performance, great value for the price, and a user-friendly control panel.